A Jamaican bobsled team?

 - Teach Him Anger: "I see PRIDE!
 I see POWER!
 I see a badass mutha who don't take no crap off of NOBODY!"

-- Title Drop: They name the bobsled Cool Runnings, which Derice explains means "peace be the journey."
+- Title Drop: The team's mantra and rallying cry is Cool Runnings, which Derice explains means "peace be the journey."

 - Training Montage: One when they're practicing the push start while in Jamaica, and one when they're training in Calgary.